 Compliance teams occasionally recruit candidates who have worked in other areas or aspects of the industry, such as accounting, trade settlement, and operations in major stock exchanges.
 So, any opportunity in these segments of the compliance industry will improve your employment prospects in this sector.

 Step 5: Grow Your Network

-Focus on expanding your professional network in your field to find job opportunities, develop knowledge and skills concerning industry regulations, and achieve career progression.
+Focus on expanding your professional network to find job opportunities, develop knowledge and skills concerning industry regulations, and achieve career progression.

 Step 6: Advance In Your Career

 Though not essential, earning additional credentials enhances your candidacy for the position.
-You could consider a relevant master's degree for specialized roles within the industry.
+You could consider a relevant master's degree for specialised roles within the industry.